AibekPAI789/Agriculture-in-Eastern-Europe-and-Central-Asia/README.md

 # SUMMARY
 Eastern Europe and Central Asia includes 15 countries, 9 of them are post-soviet countries.
-The list of countries: Belrus, Bulgaria, Czechia, Hungary, Kazakhstan, Kyrgyzstan, Poland, Moldova, Romania, Russian Federation, Slovakia, Tajikistan, Turkmenistan, Ukraine, Uzbekistan.
+The list of countries: Belarus, Bulgaria, Czechia, Hungary, Kazakhstan, Kyrgyzstan, Poland, Moldova, Romania, Russian Federation, Slovakia, Tajikistan, Turkmenistan, Ukraine, Uzbekistan.
 Grouping of these countries to Eastern Europe and Central Asia is made in datasets of FAOSTAT (Food and Agriculture Organization).

 For the analysis, data were collected on production, export, and the employment rate in the agricultural sector for each country of the region.
 Comparative, descriptive, correlational, and retrospective analyzes were carried out based on data from FAOSTAT and World Bank.

 # INPUT DATA
-There are three input files:
+There are three csv files and one folder for shapefiles:
 1. **FAOSTAT_data_en_production_01_21.csv**, which has detailed information on crops and livestock production quantity of each country of the region for period between 2001-2021.
 2.  **FAOSTAT_data_en_export_01_21.csv** - data on crops and livestok export quantity of each country of the region for period between 2001-2021.
 3.  **API_SL.AGR.EMPL.ZS_DS2_employment.csv** - data on employment rates in agricultural sector of all countries in the world for period between 1991-2019.
 This data is from World Bank.
 4. **Shapefiles** folder that contains shapefiles for each country of the region to map analysis results through QGIS.

-During analysis all data will be cleaned up to the required variables for the project purpose.
+During analysis data is cleaned up to the required variables for the project purpose.

 # ANALYSIS